ZoranG99/Python_Data_Analyst_Job_Market_Analysis/README.md

 ## 4. What are the most optimal skills to learn for Data Analysts?

-To uncover the most optimal skills for data analysts—those that are both highly paid and highly in demand—I combined two measures:
+To uncover the most optimal skills for data analysts (those that are both highly paid and highly in demand) I combined two measures:
 - The percentage of job postings requesting each skill.
 - The median salary associated with those skills.